Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work within one to two weeks.
+Driving once you are off opioid pain medication and can perform an emergency stop without scrotal discomfort, usually two to three days.
 Light exercise at three to four weeks.
-Sexual intercourse at three to four weeks — the microsurgical anastomosis needs time to heal without disruption.
+Sexual intercourse at three to four weeks; the microsurgical anastomosis needs time to heal without disruption.
 Heavy lifting and contact sports should wait six weeks.

 When Will You See Final Results?

-Sperm may appear in the ejaculate as early as four to six weeks after vasovasostomy.
-After vasoepididymostomy, it can take three to twelve months.
-Counts often improve progressively over several months as the connection matures.
+Sperm may appear in the ejaculate within a few weeks after vasovasostomy.
+After vasoepididymostomy, it can take three to fifteen months.1,2 Counts often improve progressively over several months as the connection matures.
 Pregnancy rates depend on partner fertility factors as well as sperm return.

 Risks and Safety of Vasectomy Reversal